-The Company has no active business.
-The Company has adequate cash for its current obligations, but may not have sufficient cash to sustain operations indefinitely.
-With limited financial resources and no revenue, there is no assurance that future funding will be available to the Company to pursue future endeavours.
+The Company is a technology business and has adequate cash for its current obligations, but may not have sufficient cash to sustain operations indefinitely.
+With limited financial resources and limited revenue, there is no assurance that future funding will be available to the Company to pursue future endeavours.
 There is a risk that the Company could be forced to cease operations and become insolvent.

 There is no guarantee that the Company will be able to attract interest to participate in an acquisition or another business opportunity.
-As the Company no longer owns any significant assets and without a business or sufficient capital, the Company's common shares have been downgraded to the NEX board of the TSX-V. There can be no assurance that an active and liquid market for the Company's securities will develop and shareholders may find it difficult to resell the securities of the Company.
+The Company's common shares are now trading on the TSX-V under the symbol "INLA".
+There can be no assurance that the Company's current activity and the liquid market for the Company's securities will develop and shareholders may find it difficult to resell the securities of the Company.